 Without a central place to store and manage important business assets, images grow stale, and your creative team can get swamped by requests for items they’ve already produced.

 Active digital asset management (DAM) enables you to have a central location where all visual assets are approved and up-to-date.
 DAM cuts down on wasted time and allows the design team to focus on what matters.

-What is a digital asset?
+What is digital asset management?

 According to MediaValet, a digital asset has three key components:

-- It has to be a digital file.
+- It has to be a digital file

-- It must provide value to the company.
+- It must provide value to the company

 - It must be searchable and discoverable (usually with metadata).